Fractional Fermi liquid in a generalized $t-J$ model: Generalized model.

-\textbf{Type II $t-J$ model.} We consider a generalized $t-J$ model with $SU(N)$ symmetry.
-We will discuss physics of general $N$ and return to the experimentally relevant case with $N=2$.
+We can generalize the above $t-J$ model with a general $SU(N)$ symmetry.
 We consider a Hubbard model with two orbitals $d_{1;\alpha},d_{2;\alpha}$, where $\alpha=1,2,...N$.
 We imagine that $d_2$ has larger energy than $d_1$.
 The $n=1$ Mott insulator is formed by one $d_1$ electron per site, with a $SU(N)$ magnetic moment.
 Then we dope the system to create doubly occupied site (doublon) with $n=2$.
 We introduce a large Hund's coupling between $d_1,d_2$, so that the doublon state consists of one $d_1$ electron and one $d_2$ electron, forming a symmetric representation of $SU(N)$ (two row, one column in Young tableau).
 For $N=2$, this is just a spin triplet.
+We need to emphasize that the doublon state always have higher energy than the doublon state because of the Hubbard U, similar to the discussion in the previous subsection.
+A large $J_H$ is introduced to split the different doublon states, but it does not close the Mott gap.
+The exact value of the doublon energy does not matter because we will fix the density of doublons in the canonical ensemble.